 The LCL was created last year to leverage the academic expertise of UCI faculty and students in order to engage policy makers and stakeholders around three important issues: providing dignified housing for all, creating and maintaining safe communities; and promoting social enterprise as a way for faculty and students to have their research and ideas contribute to the greater good.

 The Orange County affordable housing impact study was the LCL’s first.
 More research on housing and public safety is being conducted.

-LCL Board member Lucy Dunn, retired president and CEO of the Orange County Business Council, called the it a “powerful tool that we all can use as we continue to advocate for doing the right thing.”
+LCL Board member Lucy Dunn, retired president and CEO of the Orange County Business Council, called it a “powerful tool that we all can use as we continue to advocate for doing the right thing.”

 Watch the full presentation on YouTube:

 ABC-7 Eyewitness News: New UC Irvine study finds affordable housing increases property value and lowers crime